JonathanBarfuss/ACES2/aces/database/README.md

 Most paths will be similar but the ...\MSSQL15.SQLEXPRESS2\... was specific to test the script on my local database.

 After the database is installed the "ConnectionStrings:" in appsettings.json must be updated to connect to the database.
-By default the connection string will be the one we used to run the database on titan server.
+The connection string in the current code will be the one used to run the database on titan server.
 To test the database on your local machine the connection string will be like the following example:

 **Example**
 "ConnectionStrings": {